knative/docs/docs/developer/eventing/sources/kafka-source/README.md

     !!! tip
         If you don't see a command prompt, try pressing enter.

-1. Check that the Kafka event source consumed the message and sent it to its sink properly.
-Since these logs are captured in debug level, edit the key `level` of `config-logging` configmap in `knative-sources` namespace to look like this:
+1. Verify that the Kafka event source consumed the message and sent it to its Sink properly.
+Because these logs are captured in debug level, edit the key `level` of `config-logging` ConfigMap in `knative-sources` namespace to look like this:

     ```bash
     data: